Provenance-Market/Provenance-AI-Backend-v1/README.md

 4. Run `forge test` to run all tests
 * Or run `forge test --mt <TEST NAME>` to run a specific test
     * e.g., `forge test --mt testNameAndSymbolIsCorrect`
+* Add the `-vv` flag to see the console.log statements in the test
+    * `forge test --mt testReleaseFundsEvenly -vv`

 * `/src` - Contracts